Scriptbash/QRaven/README.md

 ## Help
 <p align ="justify">
-If you run into any issue, have a question or feedback while using QRaven, please open an issue here : https://github.com/Scriptbash/QRaven/issues
+If you run into any issue while using QRaven, have a question or want to share your feedback, please open an issue here : https://github.com/Scriptbash/QRaven/issues
 </p>